·

 While you are at the museums, you might notice that many of the staff members are Emirati – you may even see some females.

 Emirati families are very well looked after in the UAE.
 They receive various family bonuses and free health care.
 It was explained to us that in many cases, the wife will not need to work.
-Instead it is more about prestige, with only certain jobs deemed appropriate.
-These include positions in banks and working as guides in the museums.
+Instead, it is more about prestige, with only certain jobs deemed appropriate.
+These include positions in banks and working as guides at museums.

 18 things you need to know before visiting Dubai with kids: Dubai has a rich culture beyond the skyscrapers .
 Here a picture of the Dubai fort.